 There are four movements:

-3. Scherzo.
-Allegro The third movement is in ternary form, consisting of a scherzo and trio.
+The third movement of Beethoven’s Symphony No. 5 is in ternary form, consisting of a scherzo and trio.
 It follows the traditional mold of Classical-era symphonic third movements, containing in sequence the main scherzo, a contrasting trio section, a return of the scherzo, and a coda.
 However, while the usual Classical symphonies employed a minuet and trio as their third movement, Beethoven chose to use the newer scherzo and trio form.

 The movement returns to the opening key of C minor, played by the cellos and double basses.
 The opening theme is answered by a contrasting theme played by the winds, and this sequence is repeated.
 Then the horns loudly announce the main theme of the movement, and the music proceeds from there.